Dense Integer-Complete Synthesis for Bounded Parametric Timed Automata: Preliminaries

 \subsubsection{Computation problems}

-Given a class of decision problems (reachability, unavoidability, etc.), we consider the problem of synthesizing the set (or part of it) of parameter valuations $\pval$ such that $\valuate{\A}{\pval}$ satisfies a given problem.
-Here, we mainly focus on reachability (\ie{} ``synthesize a set of parameter valuations for which a (concrete) run visits some goal location'') called~EF\footnote{ The EF and AF notations come from TCTL and denote reachability and unavoidability, respectively; they have been used in several works since~\cite{JLR15}. }, and unavoidability (\ie{} ``do all maximal (concrete) runs go through some goal locations'') called~AF.
-For example, given a PTA~$\A$ and a subset~$\LocsTarget$ of its locations, EF-synthesis asks: ``synthesize a set of parameter valuations~$\pval$ such that~$\LocsTarget$ is reachable in $\valuate{\A}{\pval}$ from the initial state''.
-And AF-synthesis asks: ``synthesize a set of parameter valuations~$\pval$ such that any concrete run eventually reaches~$\LocsTarget$ in $\valuate{\A}{\pval}$''.
-Obviously, a goal will be to synthesize sets of parameter valuations as close to the maximal set as possible.
+Given a class of decision problems (such as reachability), we consider the problem of synthesizing the set (or part of it) of parameter valuations $\pval$ such that $\valuate{\A}{\pval}$ satisfies a given problem.
+Here, we mainly focus on reachability (\ie{} ``synthesize the set of parameter valuations for which a (concrete) run visits some goal location'') called~EF, and unavoidability (\ie{} ``do all maximal (concrete) runs go through some goal locations'') called~AF.\footnote{ The EF and AF notations come from TCTL and denote reachability and unavoidability, respectively; they have been used in several works since~\cite{JLR15}. }